ka-mirul/Sparse-R-CNN-OBB/README.md

 ## Installation
 #### Requirements
-- Linux or macOS with Python ≥ 3.6
+- Linux or macOS with Python ≥ 3.6.
-- PyTorch ≥ 1.5 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
+- You’ll need PyTorch ≥ 1.5 along with a [torchvision](https://github.com/pytorch/vision/) version that matches your PyTorch installation.
-  You can install them together at [pytorch.org](https://pytorch.org) to make sure of this
+For best compatibility, install both from [pytorch.org](https://pytorch.org).
-- OpenCV is optional and needed by demo and visualization
+- OpenCV is optional and needed by demo and visualization.

 #### Steps
 1. Download \